 Heat and compost production go hand in hand.
 To activate compost micro-organisms to their fullest potential, temperatures must remain between 90 and 140 degrees F. (32-60 C.).
 Heat will also destroy seeds and potential weeds.
-Ensure the proper heat and compost will form more quickly.
+When you ensure the proper heat, compost will form more quickly.

 Compost not heating up to proper temperatures will result in a smelly mess or a pile that takes forever to break down.
 How to heat up compost is a common problem and easily addressed.